drgerg/Pi-based-weather-station/README.md

 - **Station_Assembly_Docs**: contains documents pertaining to the actual assembly of the station.
   - **There are no step-by-step instructions there.**  But there is a [block diagram](./Station_Assembly_Docs/System_Block_Diagram.pdf) and a [schematic diagram](./Station_Assembly_Docs/WeatherPi_System_Schematic-V1.2.pdf).

 This is not a quick-and-easy project.
-The station itself is powered by a remote 12VDC power supply with a battery backup.
+The station is powered by a remote 12VDC power supply with a battery backup.
 I dug a trench, put PVC conduit in it, and pulled 14AWG Romex into it.
 It's a good, cheap(ish) solution.
 I drove ground rods and put in-line lighting/surge protectors on both ends of that power run.
 I used a power supply made for controlled access doors.
 A benefit of doing that is it has a timed relay built in.
 By routing the 12V output of the supply through that relay, I have a way to remotely power-cycle (reboot) the station.
 This has been VERY handy during this development stage.

 The whole Weather Station package is really two computers.
 The station acquires data from the sensors, makes necessary calculations and stores that data via WiFi to a mySQL server running in my house.
 That machine also serves data to end-users using Python/Flask/Jinja/Gunicorn and nginx (webserver).
 Video from the Pi Camera gets sent to my Zoneminder system.
 That video **can** be viewed directly from the station using a web browser, but I already had Zoneminder going, so it just made sense to incorporate the feed from the WeatherPi.